 The university’s comprehensive Transportation Demand Management (TDM) programs include the Hokie Bike Hub, a Vanpool option, and the Commuter Alternative Program (parking permit programs for those relying on alternative modes of transportation).
 Close coordination with partners provide a robust array of travel options and resources, targeted at reducing single occupancy vehicle reliance on campus.

 The university works with Zimride and RIDE Solutions for ride matching.
-Zipcar for car sharing and several transit partners provide service locally (Blacksburg Transit, Radford Transit and the VTCRI Shuttle), regionally (Smartway), and long distance (College Transit, Home Ride of Virginia and Megabus).
+Zipcar for car sharing and several transit partners provide service locally (Blacksburg Transit, Radford Transit and the VTCRI Shuttle), regionally (Smartway), and long distance (College Transit and Home Ride of Virginia).
 Alternative Transportation reports on the use of each alternative transportation in the biennial Commuter Survey and encourages safe use through the Heads Up Hokies campaign.

 The university has earned recognition from Best Workplaces for Commuters as “Best Of the Best” in the university category, in 2014 and Bronze-level Bicycle Friendly University status from the League of American Bicyclists, through its efforts in these programs.